Jasper-V-Schneider/website-bookmarks/README.md

 # website-bookmarks
-This website will memorise your favorite websites.
+This website will memorise your bookmarks.